remrah64/omni4d.github.io/pages/contact.md

 header:
     image_fullwidth: typewriter.jpg
 ---
 Once we are up and running, we'll post our contact details here.
+We should probably do that soon.